Jobs with us

 health physicist

-"I don't only do paperwork, but also go out and see the projects.
-In my role, I spend a lot of time planning, calculating scenarios and other more theoretical tasks.
-But I'm also out and about to see my planning put into practice and the impact it has on the projects.
+"I don't only handle paperwork; I also go out and see the projects.
+In my role, I spend a lot of time on planning, scenario calculations, and other more theoretically based tasks.
+However, I also go out to see my planning implemented and observe its effect on the projects.

-It makes sense to me that I see the people I help protect with my function and professionalism.
-At the same time, I can follow the impact of my work from desk to execution.
+It makes sense to me that I see the people whom, with my role and expertise, I help protect.
+While also being able to follow the impact of my work from the desk to execution.

-I am challenged professionally, both internally but also in the large international collaboration that we are part of, and this means that I am constantly helping to advance others' but also my own understanding, and thus be part of an exciting development, both personally and internationally."
+I am professionally challenged, both internally and within the extensive international collaboration of which we are a part, and this constantly allows me to advance not only others' understanding but also my own, thereby being part of an exciting development, both personally and internationally.”

-"In the morning, I get an overview of what needs to be done - and then the day usually goes on to something completely different."
+"In the morning, I get an overview of what needs to be accomplished – and then the day usually unfolds with something entirely different."

 ×